 To begin work in Division III, each student first forms a Division III committee.
-The committee must include two Hampshire faculty members, one of whom shall be the chairperson.
-Many committees consist of only these two members, but it is possible to include an additional member, a Five-College faculty member, or another person with special expertise.
+The committee must have at least two Hampshire faculty members, typically chair and member, but sometimes co-chairs.
+Many committees consist of only these two members, but it is possible to include an additional member, a Five College faculty member, or another person with special expertise.
 A token honorarium is offered to Five College faculty who are members of a Hampshire student's Division III committee.
-To facilitate the formation of the Division III committee, during the final semester of Division II students are currently asked to post a preliminary Division III proposal on TheHub and also to name three potential faculty members who could serve as chair of the committee, and three who could serve as the member.
+To facilitate the formation of the Division III committee, during the final semester of Division II students are asked to post a preliminary Division III proposal on TheHub and also to name three potential faculty members who could serve as chair of the committee and three who could serve as the member.
 This process alerts faculty as to which students may want them on their committees, and sets the stage for students to contact these faculty for face-to-face meetings.

 After forming the committee, the student completes a Division III contract online and asks committee members to "sign" the contract indicating approval for the proposed program of study.
-Since Division

-III is a two-semester undertaking, the contract must be signed early in the semester preceding the anticipated final semester.
-Calendars with specific deadline information are available in central records, on-line academic year calendar, and the Division III Guide for Students.
+Because Division III is a two-semester undertaking, the contract must be signed early in the semester preceding the anticipated final semester.
+Calendars with specific deadline information are available in central records, the online academic year calendar, and the Division III Guide for Students.